Injamam001/Tableau_HR_Analytics_Dashboard/README.md

 # 📊 HR Analytics Dashboard – Tableau

-This project showcases an interactive **HR Analytics Dashboard** built using **Tableau** to support data-driven decision-making in Human Resources.
+This project features an interactive **HR Analytics Dashboard** built using **Tableau**, designed to provide HR professionals with key insights into organizational data.
+The dashboard presents critical HR metrics such as employee demographics, income distribution, organizational overview, and termination data.
+By exploring these insights, HR teams can make informed, data-driven decisions and improve organizational strategies.

 ## 🔍 Overview